In December 2000 my doctor and I decided to start me on Avonex.

-Most people who take any of the interferons “will have flu-like symptoms” early in the course of therapy (emphasis mine).
+Most people who take any of the interferons will have flu-like symptoms early in the course of therapy.
 So the instructions recommended I take it with something like ibuprofen to reduce the expected fever.

 These days it comes in other forms, like a prefilled syringe or even an epi-type pen, but back then each dose came as a kit with a vial of powder, a “diluent” (water), a syringe and needle, plus various small packets of rubbing alcohol and bandages.

 Avonex would require that I give myself a shot every week.
-So naturally I asked my friend and neighbor to join me at the training session so we both could administer it to me.
+So I asked my friend/neighbor to join me at the training session so we both could administer it to me.

-It was kind of eye-opening that sticking a needle into an orange was so similar to giving myself a shot.
+It was kind of eye-opening to learn that sticking a needle into an orange was considered so similar to giving myself a shot.
 I was surprised at how easy it slid into the skin.
 I don’t know why but I expected some resistance!

 The nice thing about Avonex is that it is a weekly injection.
 So I never had to alternate injection spots.

-The first time I did my injection I deliberately did not take it with ibuprofen because I wanted to see how severe the fever would get.
-Lo and behold, it did.
+The first time I did my injection I deliberately did not take ibuprofen with it because I wanted to see how severe the fever would get.
+Lo and behold, it got pretty high.

 Later I was scolded by a doctor friend of mine.
 She said that since fever is a warning signal to the body, and since I had been warned to take something with the injection for just that, I should’ve just done it to begin with!
 I always did after that.